-Policy y M5: Brickclay The C ounty Council will ensure a st eady and adequate supply of brickclay by: (i) ting sites where they are required to mai ntain and improve existing brick-making pla t least 25 years of permitted res serves to support the level of (ii) (ii) giving priority to proposals for extraction to be worked as extensions to existing sites with associated brickworks; and (iii) (iii) allowing new brickclay extraction sites where it can be demonstrated that production cannot be maintained from existing sites and appropriate extensions to existing sites.
-Scale of Effect (SE) ST - Short Ter m, MT - Medium Term, LT - Long Term ++ st rongly positive; + slightly or moderately positive; 0 neutral or no obviou us effec t; - slig htly or i moderately negative; strongly negative; ?
-Unclear SA/S EA Objectives Description of Effect Sca le of ef fect Comments/Explanation Mitigation ST МТ LT 01 To protect the natural resources of the County - including water, air, soil and minerals , , , - The temporary nature of minerals development would result in some of the effects being removed upon the cessation of working, hence, the reduction in the assessment of the effects.
+Policy M5: Brickclay

+The County Council will ensure a steady and adequate supply of brickclay by:

+- (i) allowing extensions to existing sites where they are required to maintain a landbank of at least 25 years of permitted reserves to support the level of investment required to maintain and improve existing brick-making plant and equipment; - (ii) giving priority to proposals for extraction to be worked as extensions to existing sites with associated brickworks; and - (iii) allowing new brickclay extraction sites where it can be demonstrated that production cannot be maintained from existing sites and appropriate extensions to existing sites.

+Scale of Effect (SE) ST - Short Term, MT - Medium Term, LT - Long Term

+SA/SEA Objectives Description of Effect Scale of effect fect Comments/Explanation Mitigation ST МТ LT 01 To protect the natural resources of the County - including water, air, soil and minerals Possibility of affecting the quality of surface waters, ground waters, and soils.
+Additionally, emissions from vehicle trips and mineral processing have potential for negative effects on air quality.
+New extraction areas would result in the temporary loss of greenfield land and the permanent loss of a mineral resource. - - The temporary nature of minerals development would result in some of the effects being removed upon the cessation of working, hence, the reduction in the assessment of the effects.
 Indeed in the longer term, there is potential for soils and the hydrological functions of the site to be returned.
 Careful site selection and site management can seek to offset some of the harm that a new extraction area may cause.
 02 To avoid or reduce flood risk as a result of minerals and waste development Impact upon this will be dependent upon the location(s) chosen. ? ? ?
 Brick workings are less vulnerable development and are inappropriate in flood zone 3b.